Lull in Syria shelling could allow U.N. monitors' release

 An rescue effort on Friday was delayed by heavy bombardment and abandoned after nightfall, U.N. peacekeeping chief Herve Ladsous said.

-Assad is battling a two-year uprising in which the United Nations says 70,000 people have been killed, a million have fled to neighbouring countries and millions more have been displaced and need aid.
+Assad is battling a two-year uprising in which the United Nations says 70,000 people have been killed, a million have fled to neighboring countries and millions more have been displaced and need aid.

 (Reporting by Dominic Evans; Editing by Louise Ireland)